Hear Me Roar – Fighting Subtle Sexism at Work

 - Everything is negotiable – One reason men often earn more than women in the same jobs is that women are concerned they’ll be viewed negatively if they push to be rewarded for their work.
 Be a champion and give everyone permission to negotiate.

 Whatever your political leaning, it’s inspiring to see so many women working together to demand equality.
 It’s a powerful statement of empowerment.
 Awareness CAN lead to fairness.
-In many cases, your male colleagues – and yes, your female colleagues too — may not realize the harm they are causing or they simply don’t think it’s a big deal.
+In many cases, your male colleagues – and yes, your female colleagues too — may not realize the harm they are causing or they simply don’t think their displays of subtle sexism are a big deal.
 If you make them aware of it clearly, sincerely and consistently – but not apologetically – you will start the wheels of change.